maartenpaauw/model-states-for-filament-docs/README.md

 ```

 You can see your credentials in your [Anystack.sh account](https://anystack.sh/): `Anystack -> Transactions -> View
-details` next to Model states for Filament.
+details` next to Model States for Filament.

 > [!IMPORTANT]
 > Make sure the `auth.json` file is in `.gitignore` to avoid leaking credentials into your git history.